-It got an English dub by Saban called Bob in a Bottle, but unfortunately it never caught on, and this series is now incredibly obscure in the West.
-It's still very popular in Japan, though.
+It got an English dub by Saban called Bob in a Bottle, but unfortunately it never caught on, and this series is now incredibly obscure in the U.S. It's still very popular in Japan, Mexico and Europe though.
 Another English dub called The Sneezing Magician was made for Cartoon Network's Asian feed in the late 90s.

 The main character appeared in the Japanese version of Tatsunoko vs. Capcom, but unfortunately, he had to be removed from the international version due to licensing issues.

 This show provides examples of:

 - Bratty Half-Pint: Hakushon's daughter Akubi, who lives with her father in the bottle.

 - Bully Bulldog: Bullko, a dog who always chases Kan-chan.

 - Butt Biter: Bullko, the bulldog, did this to both Kan-chan and Hakushon, complete with underwear exposure and in Kan's case, complete butt exposure twice.

 - Cinderella Circumstances: One episode was a Cinderella parody.

 - The Ditz: Hakushon.

 - Don't Make Me Take My Belt Off: Kan-chan's parents had no qualms about spanking him.